DevCycleHQ/cli/README.md

   --no-api                    Disable API-based enhancements for commands where authorization is optional.
 Suppresses
                               warnings about missing credentials.
-  --project=<value>           Project key to use for the DevCycle API requests
+  --project=<value>           Project key to use for the DevCycle API requests --var-alias=<value>...
+Aliases to use when identifying variables in your code.
+Should contain a code reference
+                              mapped to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"

 DESCRIPTION
   Print a diff of DevCycle variable usage between two versions of your code.